 To be certified by HRPA, and earn the right to use the Certified Human Resources Professionals designation, applicants must have a sufficient foundation of discipline-specific knowledge.
 Coursework is not the only way of acquiring this foundation of discipline-specific knowledge; however, because coursework is the main way in which this requirement is met, it is known as the ‘coursework’ requirement.

-The coursework requirement must be met before an individual may be deemed eligible to write the National Knowledge Exam (the exam requirement).
+The coursework requirement must be met before an individual may be deemed eligible to write the Comprehensive Knowledge Exam (the exam requirement).
 There are two ways of meeting the coursework requirement: the course-by-course approach and the Alternate Route.

 The Course by Course Approach